minprog/adventure/steps/1 introduction/index.md

 	- Moving around in the game is handled by the `move` method, by setting the "current" room to a different one.

 2. The `if __name__ == "__main__"` part, which contains the main "game loop" of the program.
 After introducing the game, it repeatedly asks for a command from the user, and tries to perform that command.
+The actual handling of the commands is coded into the `Adventure` class, so the main responsibility of this part is to perform the game loop and translate commands into method calls to an `Adventure` object.

 Make sure that you understand every line of code in `adventure.py` before you start.
 Think about the methods that do not exist yet: what is their responsibility in making the game work?